 For parents moving toward a divorce, one of the most pressing issues they face is in regards to the custody of a child.
 After your divorce is final, you may wonder if you can change who has custody of a child.
-Keep reading for the facts to help you gain some clarity on this important topic.
+Keep reading for the facts to help you clarify this important topic.

-Any attorney will tell you that this issue tends to be the issue that creates the most conflict between parents going through a divorce.
-It helps to understand the facts surrounding child custody laws and what it means to your unique situation.
+Any attorney will tell you that child custody tends to create the most conflict between parents going through a divorce.
+Understanding the facts surrounding child custody laws and what they mean to your unique situation can help.

 It’s true judges will make changes in who has custody after a divorce.
 However, these changes only happen if the change is in the best interest of the child.
 The court strives to make decisions based on what is best for the child or children involved.